Legally Reviewed by Scott Sobol on June 8, 2026

 Car Accidents

-- Medical expenses related to your accident, including surgery and rehabilitation
+- Medical expenses including surgery and rehabilitation

 - Property damage to your vehicle

-- Lost time at work and diminished ability to secure future employment
+- Lost wages and diminished future earning capacity

-- Wrongful death and funeral expenses, if applicable
+- Wrongful death damages, if applicable

-Slip-and-Fall and Premises Liability Cases
+Slip-and-Fall and Premises Liability

 Filing Deadlines for Personal Injury Claims in Florida